standard-for-public-code/standard-for-public-code/docs/printing-checklist.md

 The printed Standard for Public Code checklist is printed by Reclameland.
 This guide tries to provide the relevant information to print it there or somewhere else.

-Details, mostly in order they are on the Reclameland page with the Dutch if necessary:
+Details, mostly in the order they are on the Reclameland page with the Dutch if necessary:

 * Form: Folders ([Reclameland product page](https://www.reclameland.nl/drukken/folders))
 * Format: A5